theupdateframework/taps/tap7.md

 and then manipulating the rate of transfer.
-Regardless of the transport mechanism used, developers should take care to prevent their updaters from being vulnerable to such attacks, which can happen before any data is transferred, or after the it has begun.
+Regardless of the transport mechanism used, developers should take care to prevent their updaters from being vulnerable to such attacks, which can happen before any data is transferred, or after the transfer of data has begun.

 Lastly, a summary of the steps followed to test an updater for conformance with the specification is provided next.